 - Now practice with someone ringing the doorbell.
 When the doorbell is ringing, command your dog to go to the specified place.
 When your dog is in there, command him/her to stay.
 If your dog barks, ignore it.
 If your dog stops barking, reward with treats.

 - Now you can answer the door, if your dog follows you then you may want to use a leash or have your dog in a closed room to hold him/her down.
 If your dog keeps barking ignore until it stops and reward him/her.
 Redirect your dog to the specified place.

-- After opening the door, go back to your dog and reward him/her for staying and not barking.
+- After opening the door, go back to your dog and reward him/her for staying or leaning and not barking.

 - Repeat this process every day until your dog is conditioned for this behavior.

 Other Ways to Stop Your Dog from Barking at the Door

 If your dog is hard to train and you’re losing all hope of stopping your dog from barking, consider devocalizing your dog.
 A common misconception about devocalization is that it completely removes the vocal box silencing your dog.
 It only decreases the pitch and volume of the dog’s voice.

 If you’re having a party at home, there will be many people and no matter how much you’ve trained your dog, it might bark.
 You need to have a management plan before you invite people over to your home.

 A great option is to make an area assigned exclusively for your dog.
 It should be as far away as possible from where your guests are.
 The area should be comfortable for your dog and if possible an environment where your dog can easily sleep.